Simplifying Multi-Cloud Observability With Open Source

 - Step 1: The service uses language-specific OpenTelemetry SDK.

 - Step 2: Each cloud provider has their own OpenTelemetry Exporter.
 This exporter is responsible for translating the metrics from the SDK in a way the provider understands.
-AWS, Azure, GCP, and Jaeger for example have other exporters.
+AWS, Azure, Google Cloud, and Jaeger, for example, have other exporters.

 - Step 3: Metrics show up automatically in the corresponding cloud provider dashboard.
-In this case Azure.
+In this case, it's Azure.

 Here is an example of how OpenTelemetry works with different cloud providers.